jundalisay/spblist/content/en/material/principles/part-3/chapter-01.md

 Descartes' Name | 1st Element
 Domain | Physical
 Force | Light, Heat
-Medium | Light (mor1), Heat (mor2), Magnetism (mor3)
+Medium | Light (mor1), Magnetism (mor3), Heat (mor3)
 Substance | Electron fluid (electricity)
-Quanta | Electron (qor1)
+Quanta | Electron (qor)
 Aether Content | 3
 Movement | Mostly Kinetic
 Quality | Most striking, conveys information, start of particles

-Unlike the spacetime layer that has a universal influence, this layer has a limited space to influence which manifests as 'fields' and the 'inverse square law'.
+### Definition and Properties of The Radiant Layer

+The Radiant Layer facilitates information and kinetic energy within the spatial layer.

+Unlike the aethereal and spatial layers which are purely kinetic, it is has partly kinetic and partly static parts.
+- The kinetic parts manifest as waves
+- The tatic parts manifest as the non-media particles

+Unlike the aethereal and spatial layers which are invisible, the entire radiant layer is detectable by instruments.
+The latest particle to be detected was the Higgs Boson.

+Each particle in the Radiant Layer is made up of 3 aether particles.
+- Force and matter particles are not interchangeable

+This also follows the inverse square law, like the spatial layer.

 But because it is located at the center of the 5 layer model, it is the basis of gauge symmetries in materialist physics.
 Examples of gauge symmetries are:
 - Yang Mills